Allie Watt

-Albert Bailey "Allie" Watt (December 12, 1899 – March 15, 1968) was a Major League Baseball player who played in with the Washington Senators.
+Albert Bailey Watt (December 12, 1899 – March 15, 1968) was an American Major League Baseball player who played in with the Washington Senators.
 Watt was the brother of former Major Leaguer, Frank Watt.

 He was born in Philadelphia, and died in Norfolk, Virginia.

+Allie Watt was 5'8 and 154 pounds.
+He had one at bat and hit a RBI in his only at bat.
+Because of this his slugging is 2.000.

 With a double in his only turn at-bat, Watt is one of the rare Major Leaguers with a career batting average of 1.000.

-Watt is doubly notable because he is one of the few real players whose name is in the correct position in the famous Who's on First? comedy routine (Watt played second base).
+Watt is a player whose name appears in the Who's on First? comedy routine.
+He played second base.